The Scorion e-portfolio system within HBO-ICT at the HvA

 A key success factor for the process is that companies have access to the system.
 "We consider this an important functionality that supports our current e-portfolio system," Jedeloo appoints.

 Another key success factor is that remediation needs to be well supported.
-By already being able to give feedback to the student in the interim, you gain insight into the whole process and can signal to the student in time.
+By already being able to give feedback to the student in the interim, you gain insight into the whole process and can send a signal to the student in time.
 Student and coach should both be able to see the history, in a clear and convenient way.
-In this way, other teachers who were not involved in the student's development process in the interim will also be able to see where the student stands and what he or she specifically needs to work on.
-So both parties, i.e. the student and the coach/teachers, should be able to see the history in a quick and clear way.
+This way, other lecturers who were not involved in the student's development process in the interim are also able to see where the student stands and what he or she specifically needs to work on.
+So both parties, i.e. the student and the coach/lecturers, should be able to see the history in a quick and clear way.
 "Our current e-portfolio system supports this reasonably well, but we want to move towards having the feedback and the dashboard in one," Jedeloo states.

 Functional bottlenecks